Agency-by-agency look at Trump's budget | Taiwan News

 Up or Down?
 Down 5.7 percent

+Highlight: Trump's budget would sell off nearly half the nation's Strategic Petroleum Reserve, 270 million barrels, over the next 10 years as a way to reduce the budget deficit.
+The reserve is an emergency fuel storage maintained underground in Louisiana and Texas.
+Budget director Mick Mulvaney said the sale would not cause a security risk because of an increase in oil production from fracking.
+The administration says the plan would bring in a projected $17 billion over 10 years.

-Highlight: Trump's budget would hike spending for the National Nuclear Security Administration, which is responsible for maintaining the nuclear stockpile, while cutting other energy spending.
+The budget also would hike spending for the National Nuclear Security Administration, which is responsible for maintaining the nuclear stockpile, while cutting other energy spending.
 The budget seeks $120 million to revive the mothballed Yucca Mountain nuclear waste repository, which is hugely unpopular in Nevada and was largely stopped by the efforts of former Democratic Sen. Harry Reid.

-The budget also slashes $700 million from an Energy Department office that promotes energy efficiency and renewable energy and eliminates the Office of Science and the Advanced Research Projects Agency-Energy (ARPA-E), which supports research into new energy technologies.

 Total spending: $28 billion